ga4gh-beacon/B2RI_Documentation/docs/faq.md

 Yes, there is.
 Please check the [manual](https://github.com/EGA-archive/beacon2-ri-tools/tree/main/utils/bff_validator) of the utility `bff-validator`.

+### `bff-validator` specification mismatches

+By default, `bff-validator` will validate your data against the default schemas installed with your `beacon2-ri-tools` version.
+In this regard, it can happen that `bff-validator` gives you warnings on things that look OK [elsewhere](https://github.com/ga4gh-beacon/beacon-v2/issues).
+An example of this could be warnings on objects matching more than one possibility in `oneOf` keywords.
+If this happens just use the flag `--ignore-validation` once you are ready to create your `.json` files.

 ### Do you load all variations present in a VCF file?

 Yes, we do not apply any filter such as using `FILTER` or `QUAL` fields (but we do store those values in case they need to be used _a posteriori_).